Test Types

 • ✓ Monitor for security policy violations

-Common CBIT Tests
+Example CBIT Tests

 CBIT Execution Flow

-1. Test loads with frequency setting
+1. Test loads with frequency setting from config

-2. Test executes immediately
+2. Test executes immediately (first run)

 3. Sleeps for frequency seconds

-4. Repeats step 2-3 until service stops
+4. Repeats execution and sleep until service stops

-5. Each iteration logs status
+5. Each iteration logs status to systemd journal

 FBIT (Factory Built-In Test)